-- Clear inlet and outlet ends of culverts to preserve design flow capacity. - Continue to monitor run-on ditch for undercutting of run-on berm on south side of CCR Landfill.
+Clear inlet and outlet ends of culverts to preserve design flow capacity.

 4.0 LIMITATIONS AND CONSULTANT QUALIFICATIONS

 This report presents observations and conclusions drawn from a review of pertinent documents referenced in Section 5, and a field inspection of the CCR Landfill.
 The purpose of the review and inspection has been to assess the safety or adequacy of the facilities according to industry standards against catastrophic failure of the major constructed elements during normal operations or unusual or extreme events based on visual inspection and available information.
 A secondary purpose is to identify any potential deficiencies related to the CCR rules [1].